 The secret to unparalleled business success isn’t developing a perfect product or service.
-Rather, ongoing success and continued growth hinge significantly on the quality of customer service that an organization provides.
-Poor customer service costs U.S. businesses around $62 billion per year, and customers are more likely to remember the interactions that they have with a business than the quality of its products and services.
-Knowing what constitutes good customer service – in particular, carefully listening to and attending to customers’ desires and needs – is one thing; putting it into action is another.
+Instead, ongoing success and continued growth hinge significantly on the quality of customer service that an organization provides.
+Poor customer service costs U.S. businesses around $62 billion per year, and customers are more likely to remember the interactions that they have with a company than the quality of its products and services.
+Knowing what constitutes excellent customer service – in particular, carefully listening to and attending to customers’ desires and needs – is one thing; putting it into action is another.

 Below, we explore seven key areas that you should focus on to become a standout in the world of customer service and to propel your company to previously unimaginable heights of success.